01Decide Where You Want to Be

 It is important to have a long-term financial plan that will help you to keep moving forward.
 This should include things like investing, retirement and other expenses and major life events.
 Once you are out of debt, you will likely be ready to start investing.
 It helps to talk to a financial planner about your goals and situation and to receive advice about the best tools for your goals.

 If you find yourself in a lot of debt or you feel like you are barely making ends meet, you may be ready to turn your finances around.
-Depending on the seriousness of your situation, it may take some time to turn your finances around.
-However, you should not get discouraged.
-You can improve your financial situation by following these 10 steps.
+Depending on the seriousness of your situation, it may take some time to get yourself back on track.
+However, you should not get discouraged — rather, take heart that you can improve your financial situation by following these 10 steps.